Harden, Walsall

 Harden is an area to the north of Walsall and borders with Bloxwich, Blakenall Heath, Coalpool, Goscote and Rushall.
-The whole area was part of the industrial revolution, with mining and metal processing being the main industries.
+The whole area was part of the Industrial Revolution, with mining and metal processing being the main industries.
 Although close to the A34 main road from the Stoke (potteries) to Birmingham, it is still served by canals.

-The area mostly developed with council housing from the 1930s, though some of the older properties have been gradually demolished since the early 1990s.

-A large area has been left as park land for community use.

-Crime and poverty

-Harden is one of the most deprived parts of the Walsall borough and also has one of the highest crime rates, although it has improved since the turn of the 21st century due to a regeneration of the worst parts of the area.

 School

 Harden Infant School for 5-7 year olds was opened in 1938 on Goldsmith Road, with the Junior School for 7 to 11 year olds being added a year later.
 A nursery unit was later added to the infant school, and the infant and junior schools merged in September 1994 to form an 3-11 primary school.
-The school became Goldsmith Primary Academy in September 2018.
+The school became Goldsmith Primary Academy in September 2012.

 The south of Harden was developed for further council housing in the 1940s and 1950s, when the new W.R.
 Wheway School was opened for children aged 11 upwards.
 It became Forest Comprehensive (an 11-16 school) in September 1973, but closed 19 years later.
 The building has survived as the Hawbush Centre, a local community centre.